-The Company recorded impairment charges of \$96 million, of which \$80 million related to EEP's Berthold rail facility, included within the Liquids Pipelines segment, due to contracts that have not been renewed beyond 2016.
+For the year ended December 31, 2015, the Company recorded impairment charges of \$96 million, of which \$80 million related to EEP's Berthold rail facility, included within the Liquids Pipelines segment, due to contracts that have not been renewed beyond 2016.
 The remaining \$16 million in impairment charges relate to EEP's non-core Louisiana propylene pipeline asset, included within the Gas Pipelines and Processing segment, following finalization of a contract restructuring with the primary customer.

-The impairment charges were based on the amount by which the carrying values of the assets exceeded fair value, determined using expected discounted future cash flows, and were presented within Operating and administrative expense on the Consolidated Statements of Earnings.
+Impairment charges were based on the amount by which the carrying values of the assets exceeded fair value, determined using expected discounted future cash flows, and were presented within Impairment of property, plant and equipment on the Consolidated Statements of Earnings.